Fuck for the heir Puppy Bear!: Performance

 On 23 February, as a prelude to the event, members of Voina showed up at a meeting of the Young Guard of United Russia and displayed a white banner with the slogan "Fuck for the Heir Puppy Bear".

 On 28 February, almost twenty people assembled in the Moscow Biological Museum.
 Five couples undressed in the museum hall "Metabolism and Energy of Organisms", and engaged in sexual intercourse next to a glass taxidermy display case which contained a stuffed bear.
 Participants included Vera Kondakova (from Ukraine), Alexandre Karpenko (from Ukraine), as well as other well known Voina members.
+A video online shows a combination of men having sex with women from behind and oral sex performed on the men.

 The performance was a protest of the election of Dmitry Medvedev in the 2008 Russian presidential election.
 It took place in front of a black flag with a slogan reading: "Fuck for the heir Puppy Bear!".
 The title "Puppy Bear" is a play on words referring to Medvedev, whose last name derives from the Russian word medved, "bear".

 The Voina's performance was photographed and videotaped by several spectators invited by the group.
 It was also described and photographically illustrated online, by Russian lexicographer and blogger Alexei Plutser-Sarno, who himself participated in the action.
 Photos of the performance were also published by blogger adolfych.
 Following these blog reports, the action was covered by the media and met with mostly conservative responses in Russian society.

 On March 3, Voina reappeared with the same slogan and marched with the banner "I fuck the Puppy Bear" at the Dissenters March in St. Petersburg.